-A superb array of sponsors, a worldwide entry list and gigantic donations for causes, this is as much of a spectator sport as a road trip.
-Apply for the 2015 version (#StockholmToVegas), held in the last week of May, here.
+With a superb array of sponsors, a worldwide entry list, and large donations for causes, this is as much of a spectator sport as a road trip.
+Apply for the 2015 version (#StockholmToVegas), held in the last week of May here.

 9. Scenic worldwide routes

-Rough Guides has 40 ideas for road trips where the landscape is as much a part of the adventure as the vehicle and company.
+Rough Guides has 40 ideas for road trips where the landscape is a part of the adventure as the vehicle and company.

-Pick your perfect passage; The Powder Highway in Canada is perfect for lovers of snow; the Karakoram Highway from China to Pakistan will take in pieces of epic art dating back 3,000 years; and the Salar De Uyuni mirror world of Bolivia transports you to almost moon like world of wonder.
+Pick your perfect passage; The Powder Highway in Canada is ideal for lovers of snow; the Karakoram Highway from China to Pakistan will take in pieces of classic art dating back 3,000 years, and the Salar De Uyuni mirror world of Bolivia transports you to a moon-like world of wonder.

 These are not impulsive drives; they’ll need the right vehicle, the right attitude, and the right camera.